B2B Agency Pricing Glossary

 Q: How do you set realistic baseline targets for bonus calculations?

-A: Use 90-day historical performance data, industry benchmarks, and achievable improvement rates typically 10 to 25% above current performance.
+A: Start with 90-day historical performance data, layer in industry benchmarks, and then apply achievable improvement rates, typically 10 to 25% above current performance.

 Q: What prevents agencies from gaming metrics to earn bonuses?